timofeysie/clades/README.md

 ## Storybook integration with Nrwl

 The Nrwl blog featured an article recently on [writing UI tests with Storybook and Cypress](https://blog.nrwl.io/ui-testing-with-storybook-and-nx-4b86975224c).
-This integration was introduces in version 8.8 of Nx.
+This integration was introduced in version 8.8 of Nx.
 UI tests offer a third type of test to the usual unit and end-to-end tests that come standard with Angular and Nrwl workspaces.
 They are similar to end-to-end tests but focus on a single route or component.

 The author of the blog article Isaac Mann says *UI tests have high fidelity and high precision*.
 The @nrwl/storybook plugin also increases the speed of UI tests to an acceptable level.